testing24358bool(false)

 PHP 8.4 Release

 PHP is the mastermind behind various web applications.
-Its latest version, PHP 8.4, will be released on November 21, 2024.
-Users can hope to witness a plethora of impressive features and improvements.
+Finally, the long wait is over.
+PHP 8.4 has been officially released.
+Users can experience new features and improvements like property hooks, array find functions, and more.
 From the developers’ perspective, they can benefit from more improved and impactful features, allowing them to make their web development processes results-driven.

 This blog post will explain the PHP 8.4 release, what’s new in it, and why this release is crucial for improving web development in the future.